 Please continue to pray for us, and better yet, come join in on what God is doing in Malawi – be it a long or short stay.
 It is an adventure of a lifetime!

-Cover Image: Mary and Kennedy Mafuta of Glad Tidings Area 36 saw their church baptised in the Holy Spirit, about 16 people baptised in water this year, and they came with us to Connections Church in Kande for ministry: catching the heart of partnering.
+Header Image: Mary and Kennedy Mafuta of Glad Tidings Area 36 saw their church baptised in the Holy Spirit, about 16 people baptised in water this year, and they came with us to Connections Church in Kande for ministry, catching the heart of partnering.